ndd21/PHYS281/docs/gravity.md

 ```

 Note: The first time you run this it will download an ephemeris file.
 Subsequently, the file will
-not be redownloaded as it should be locally cached.
+not be re-downloaded as it should be locally cached.
 This file only contains the position of the Sun
 and planets (including the Moon and Pluto), but not any other solar system bodies.

 The valid body names that you can pass to `get_body_barycentric_posvel` are: